EpicGamesExt/BlenderTools/docs/send2ue/asset-types/groom.md

 :::

 ::: warning
-In blender, particle systems on the same mesh must have unique names.
-However, particles on different meshes may share the same name.
-The imported groom asset uses the name of the particle system/curves object it is sourced from.
-To ensure no assets are overwritten in unreal, please give each particle system and curves object a unique name across all meshes.
+Please give each particle system and curves object a unique name across all meshes.
+While Blender lets particles on different meshes share the same name, the addon requires each name to be unique to prevent assets getting overwritten in Unreal.
+This is because multiple groom assets can be imported into the same directory in unreal, and any asset with duplicate names will get overwritten.

 <img src="./images/groom/2.png" alt="drawing" width="200"/>
 :::